libreswitch/ops/docs/bgp_cli.md

 [no] neighbor (A.B.C.D|X:X::X:X|WORD) ttl-security hops <1-254>
 ```
 ##### Description
-This command specifies the maximum number of hops to the BGP peer.
+This command specifies the maximum number of hops to the eBGP peer.

 ##### Authority
 Admin user.